island-lang/island-lang.github.io/README.md

 let distance = kinematics.distance
 ```

-The ability to set a value to a nested property like `speed.milesPerHour` may seem a bit strange at first since it isn't something we're used to do with classes and objects, but remember that the embedded context really does become an integral part of the parent context, and that contexts, unlike classes, don't have a predefined set of required members, so a notation like `speed.milesPerHour = 15.0` may make more sense, as there's no need to think of `Speed` as needing to be 'constructed' as an independent entity.
+The ability to provide a value to a nested property like `speed.milesPerHour` may seem a bit strange at first since it isn't something we're used to do with classes and objects, but remember that the embedded context really does become an integral part of the parent context, and that contexts, unlike classes, don't have a predefined set of required members, so a notation like `speed.milesPerHour = 15.0` may make more sense, as there's no need to think of `Speed` as needing to be 'constructed' as an independent entity.

 ## Mapping rule preconditions